mjyeaney/CustomVisionParallelScoring/docs/data-exchange.md

 ## Data Exchange Patterns

-The image processing modules in this repo write intermediate iamges to the temporary location defined by the `--tilePath` command line argument.
+The image processing modules write intermediate files/images to the temporary location defined by the `--tilePath` command line argument.
 File-based data exchanged was chosen due to the simplicity of debugging, and the ability to have visibility into each step of the processing pipeline.

-### File Naming / Encoding
+### Tile File Naming / Encoding

 Tile filenames encode the tile position as well as rotation inforamtion in the file name by using the following naming convention: